openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 2. Not triggered when called via the controller API.

-3. Not triggered during overbound rebound.
+3. Not triggered during overscroll bounce-back.

 4. Not triggered when dragging the scrollbar.